AlbertPWilliams/TwitterLike/README.md

 4. A REST endpoint (JSON & XML)
 5. Marshaller of the REST service, changing fields of the response.
 Just showing that I looked into this.
 6. Created rendering beans for both rest response as single object & mlutiple/collection (i.e. removing some redundant fields).
-6. I also change the url of the endpoint to a more convention friendly url.
+6. I also change the url of the endpoint to a more convention friendly url (regex of urls).
-6. Authentication with login against regex of .
+6. Authentication with login & against regex of urls (Spring Security Core plugin).
 You will need these usernames and passwords to login and test the twitter follow functionality:
-  - Your details are un: igor pw: password
+  - Your details are  **un: igor pw: password**
-  - User 2: un: albert pw: password
+  - User 2: **un: albert pw: password**
-  - User 3: un: ava pw: password
+  - User 3: **un: ava pw: password**
 7. I deployed the application to PWS, but had issues.
 These issues seem to be common & may require me to use older versions of Tomcat & Grails.
 8. A unit test for Status, testing against the Status constraints (uses Spock, Mocks) (This is flaky & needs more work)
 9. A unit test for the REST LocationService (This is flaky & needs more work)